 Conducting a Hazard Assessment

-A comprehensive hazard evaluation initiates the process of deciding the range of the hazmat protection levels required.
-This process includes a risk assessment of the different probabilities involved and a check on all factors that need to be considered before deciding on PPE to be used.
+A comprehensive hazard evaluation decides the range of hazmat protection levels required.
+This process includes assessing the probabilities involved and checking all factors before deciding on the PPE.

 -